 Each state should submit work plans, including detailed financial plans, for the Infrastructure project and each survey they plan to conduct.
 The survey work plans should be distinguished by Priority Surveys or State Discretionary Surveys.
 Templates for Infrastructure and Survey can be found in Appendix J. The combined total requested should not exceed the guidance given by the RSC.
-For 2010, States are asked also to submit an Excel spreadsheet with the list of surveys and pests proposed in the work plans.
-The format also can be found in Appendix J. Downloadable files will be available on the CAPS website.
+For 2011, States are asked also to submit an Excel spreadsheet with the list of surveys and pests proposed in the work plans.
+The format can be found in Appendix J-3.
+Downloadable files will be available on the CAPS website.
 States are strongly encouraged to list State contributions to the survey effort on the financial plan.
-This information will assist the Pest Detection Program answer requests and questions from the Agency, Department, and Congress.
+This information will assist the Pest Detection Program answer requests and questions from the Agency, Department, and Congress, and prepare future budget requests